overlay-market/OIPs/notes/note-5.md

 If the \\( X \\) feed had gone down 20% instead, the market contract would have burned 2 OVL from the circulating supply and returned 8 OVL to us.
 The end state would have been a total circulating supply of 7,999,998 OVL, and we would have had a balance of 8 OVL.

-Things get more complex when we include leverage and funding into a peer-to-pool model, with multiple positions and traders to account for in a gas-efficient way.
+Things get more complex when we include leverage and funding into a peer-to-pool model, with multiple positions and users to account for in a gas-efficient way.
 The purpose of this note is to outline the accounting with these dynamics.

 ## Dynamics with Leverage and Funding